Mari Saat

 Mari Saat (a.k.a.
 Mari Meel since 1975; born 27 September 1947 in Tallinn) is an Estonian writer.

 In 1970, Saat graduated from the Tallinn Polytechnical Institute's faculty of economics.
+She holds a Doctorate in Economics.

 Since 1976, she has been a member of the Estonian Writers' Union.

 During the period of 1983–1993, she was a professional writer.

 She is married to the artist Raul Meel.

+She has served on the Press Council of Estonia (Pressinõukogu).